 Another shocking finding from the Edmunds survey is the staggering number of new car shoppers who are expecting zero percent financing, even in today’s high interest rate environment.
 The survey found that more than a third of new car shoppers are targeting interest rates between 0 and 3%.
 Yet in reality, zero percent financing made up just 4% of all new cars financed in July 2024.
 You can see this month’s only 0% APR offers here.

 Fortunately for buyers, interest rates have started to ease.
 This is indeed great news.
-But there’s still a wildcard: a potential recession.
+However, the looming threat of tariffs has led to a slowdown in rate cuts.
+And then there are the recession fears that won’t seem to go away.
 Some economists worry that the Fed has been slow to cut rates, which could negatively affect the broader economy.
 If a recession hits, the entire auto market could change with little advance notice.

-Assuming all goes well with the ‘quantitative easing’, interest rate will continue a steady decline in 2025.
+Assuming all goes well with the economy, interest rate will continue a slow decline in 2025.
 As rates drop, captive lenders (those tied to automakers) are in a prime position to attract more business.
 In fact, it’s a trend that is already underway according to recent data from Experian.
 Captive lenders can offer low-APR or even zero percent financing deals because manufacturers reimburse them for the difference.
-This explains why car buyers often face a choice between a low-APR deal or a cash discount—the cost to the automaker is about the same
+This explains why car buyers often face a choice between a low-APR deal or a cash discount—the cost to the automaker is about the same.

 Looking ahead to 2025, we expect to see more of these financing and cash offers and even stronger lease deals, as automakers work to maintain sales momentum.
 MSRPs are unlikely to fall, but the average new car selling price will drop due to big incentives.
 This is highly likely for the new cars with the most inventory.